Skip to main content

 Next Steps

-Now that Cleanlab is integrated with your RAG app, you and SMEs can open the Codex Project and answer questions logged there to continuously improve your AI.
+Now that Cleanlab is integrated with your Single-turn Q&A App, you and SMEs can open the Codex Project and answer questions logged there to continuously improve your AI.

-This tutorial demonstrated how to use Cleanlab to automatically detect and remediate bad responses in any RAG application.
+This tutorial demonstrated how to use Cleanlab to automatically detect and remediate bad responses in any Single-turn Q&A application.
 Cleanlab provides a robust way to evaluate response quality and automatically fetch expert answers when needed.
 For responses that don’t meet quality thresholds, Codex automatically logs the queries for SME review.

 Adding Cleanlab only improves your RAG app.
 Once integrated, it automatically identifies problematic responses and either remediates them with expert answers or logs them for review.
 Using a simple web interface, SMEs at your company can answer the highest priority questions in the Codex Project.
 As soon as an answer is entered in Codex, your RAG app will be able to properly handle all similar questions encountered in the future.